alexAubin/yunohostWorkshop/sheet.md

 1. To install it, navigate the `Applications` section and click `Install`.

-1. Look for Nextcloud, typing `next` in the search field. and click `Install`.
+1. Look for Nextcloud, typing `next` in the search field. and click `+ Install`.

 1. Form now, in the following form, you can let each value to it's default.
 So just click the `install` button (we will go though this parameters later).

+1. You should now have the Nextcloud app in the app list.

 Tip: By default only official apps are available.
 If you want to access apps packaged by the community, you can enable the Community list by clicking `Manage applications lists`.

 ### Access Nextcloud through the user interface

-1.
+1. Click the blue `user interface` button in the upper right corner (or type in your browser yourdomain.nohost.me/yunohost/sso).

+1. Login with the user nickname and password of the preceding step.

+1. Your now accessing the user interface of yunohost.
+All apps installed andaccessible to your user account are shown here as colored squared icons.

+1. Click the nextcloud icon.
+It will redirect you to the path configured during the installation

 - 9 - **Test email features**.
 Either by configuring a desktop mail client like Thunderbird and configuring a new mail account in it (see `https://yunohost.org/email_configure_client`), or install the Rainloop app (a webmail client) on the server.
 As a goal : try to send and receive emails to other trainees around you !